Mugison: 2005–present

-2009 saw Mugison release a live album called 'A Reminder' which contained a few songs which had been modified over the years.
-He sold this through his website and completed a sold-out tour of Iceland with Björgvin Gíslasson.

-Mugison was also asked to participate in an Amnesty International charity event whereby he played all 5 boroughs of New York in one day.
+In 2009, Mugison released his album A Reminder, which contained many songs that had been modified over many years.
+He sold the album through his website and toured in Iceland with Björgvin Gíslasson.
+Later that year, Mugison was invited to an Amnesty International charity event at which he performed in all five boroughs of New York in one day.

-In 2011, he released his fourth and most successful to date studio album; Haglél.
-The album sold in excess of 30,000 during 2011.
-Recorded entirely in Icelandic, and recorded on a simple two-track soundcard the album was casually recorded with friends in various houses and home made studios.
-Due to the phenomenal success of the record, Mugison was able to pay off various debts and as a thank you gesture to the people that bought the album he did three free concerts in Reykjavík at Harpa in December 2011.
-He performed the three concerts in one day, and they were all at maximum capacity.
-The middle performance was filmed live to air on RUV and transpired to be the highest rated TV show on RUV during 2011.
-Mugison also travelled around the country and performed free concerts in the following towns: Seyðisfjörður, Vestmannaeyjar, Bolungarvik and Akureyri (where he did 2 concerts).
+In 2011, he released his fourth album Haglél.
+The album sold over 30,000 copies in 2011.
+Recorded entirely in Icelandic using a simple two-track sound card, the album was made with friends in various houses and home studios.
+As a way to show gratitude to people who bought his album, he performed three free concerts in Reykjavík at Harpa in December 2011.
+The second performance was broadcast live on RUV and was the highest-rated TV show on the channel in 2011.
+Mugison has also performed some more free concerts in Seyðisfjörður, Vestmannaeyjar, Bolungarvik and Akureyri.

-All Mugison's albums are handmade, so to create 30,000 became a full-time job for some of his friends and family.
+All of Mugison's albums were handmade, and creating 30,000 copies became a full-time job for some of his friends and family.